 This line of products was designed to help relieve, refresh and recover our hair underneath it all.
 Dark & Lovely saw that over 80% of women were wearing these styles but didn’t have the products they needed to tame tension, cleanse their hair, quickly refresh and effortlessly detangle.

-We brought together three women.
+We brought together four women.
 Each with different hair types and from different backgrounds to share their hair stories.

 A few years ago, a conversation I had with a client of our mobile hair styling service Yeluchi by Un-ruly, led me down this journey of exploring how much pain is a part of our hair styling culture, the potential consequences of that pain and what we can do to avoid it.